What to Expect from Tower Bridge Exhibition

 Bascules being raised.
 And currently on display is

-'Art at the Bridge #5', our brand NEW exhibition in partnership
+'Art at the Bridge #5', our latest exhibition in partnership

 with Southwark Arts Forum.

-A final visit to the Gift Shop before leaving allows the chance
+A final visit to the Gift Shop before leaving provides an

-Individual tickets for the Tower Bridge Exhibition can be
+Individual and family tickets for Tower Bridge Exhibition as

-joint tickets can be purchased at the Tower Bridge ticket office
+be purchased at the Tower Bridge ticket office only.

 Tower Bridge Exhibition, inside the Most Famous Bridge in the